Dividend Tax Rate 2026: Qualified vs Ordinary Dividends Explained

 How do I know if my dividends are qualified or ordinary?

 Your brokerage reports this on Form 1099-DIV: Box 1a is total ordinary dividends, Box 1b is the qualified portion.
-Mutual funds, ETFs, and DRIPs issue the same form.
-However, classification depends on two factors you control: the holding period (you must hold 60+ days before the ex-dividend date) and the payer type (REIT dividends are never qualified).
+Mutual funds, ETFs, and DRIPs use the same form.
+However, classification depends on the payer type, the IRS exclusion list, and the holding period: common stock generally needs more than 60 days during the 121-day period that begins 60 days before the ex-dividend date.
 If you actively traded a position around a dividend date, verify the holding period manually.

 Are dividends from index funds and ETFs qualified?